yuliskov/WorkingWithMultipleKeyboards/README.md

-#WorkingWithMultipleKeyboards

-##Note.
+##WorkingWithMultipleKeyboards

+###Note.
 This is not a keyboard.
 This sample tries to demonstrate how to implement keyboard as addons.

+###Project contents:
-###MainKeyboardApp - this app gets load all installed keyboard addons
+- MainKeyboardApp - this app gets load all installed keyboard addons
-###RussianKeyboard, EnglishKeyboard - standalone keyboard packages
+- RussianKeyboard, EnglishKeyboard - standalone keyboard packages
-###Code was taken from: https://github.com/AnySoftKeyboard/AnySoftKeyboard
+- Code was taken from: https://github.com/AnySoftKeyboard/AnySoftKeyboard

 ###Sample usage
 ####Get all installed keyboards: